 HAL, otherwise known as Hardware Abstraction Layer, is the software that talks directly to the hardware so the applications don't have to.
 The HAL provides routines that enable a single device driver to support a device on different hardware platforms, making device driver development much easier.
 It hides hardware dependent details such as I/O interfaces, interrupt controllers, and multiprocessor communication mechanisms.
 Applications and device drivers are no longer allowed to deal with hardware directly and must make calls to HAL routines to determine hardware specific information.
 Thus, through the filter provided by the HAL, different hardware configurations can be accessed in the same manner.
 Article ID: 99588

 If you ever decide to go from a multi-CPU to a 1 CPU or 1 CPU to multi-vCPU you need to change the HAL driver.
-Not changing the HAL di7river can result in BSODs and poor performance because the HAL thinks it's talking to a different set of CPUs.
+Not changing the HAL driver can result in BSODs and poor performance because the HAL thinks it's talking to a different set of CPUs.

 Changing the HAL is very simple.
 To downgrade the HAL from a multi CPU or multi vCPU to 1vCPU follow this set of instructions from Rich Brambley at VMetc.com: